 We are party to a Framework Collaboration Agreement dated June 13, 2018, as amended and last renewed on August 14, 2022 (collectively the "FCA") with Toyota Motor Corp. ("Toyota"), a principal shareholder.
 The FCA governs future joint development projects by the two companies, committing us to use our best efforts to collaborate with Toyota, as a preferred original equipment manufacturer partner, in certain research and development efforts.
 Pursuant to the FCA, we also agreed to install and subscribe to Toyota vehicle management and other in-car hardware and software in our rental vehicle fleet, as well as to use for our rental fleet, and encourage the driver-partners to use, Toyota-selected vehicle maintenance centers in all countries in which we operate.
-The FCA also grants Toyota certain preference rights to provide capital for vehicle purchase financing for the driver-partners, commits us to procure certain auto insurance products from parties recommended by Toyota and requires us to use our best efforts to maintain an 80%-unit share percentage of Toyota vehicles for its rental fleet, subject to mitigating circumstances.
+The FCA also grants Toyota certain preference rights to provide capital for vehicle purchase financing for the driver-partners, commits us to procure certain auto insurance products from parties recommended by Toyota and requires us to use our best efforts to recommend Toyota's inclusion in any auto insurance company which we may establish.
+The FCA further requires us to use our best efforts to maintain an 80%-unit share percentage of Toyota vehicles for its rental fleet, subject to mitigating circumstances.
 In 2020, 2021 and in the six months ended June 30, 2022, transactions of an aggregate value of approximately \$287 million, \$56 million and \$40 million, respectively, were conducted under the FCA.